GrahamDumpleton-abandoned/mod_wsgi-docs/frequently-asked-questions/index.rst

 Linux distributions before they started shipping with Python as a shared library.

-Further information on these problems can be found in various sections of :doc:`InstallationIssues`.
+Further information on these problems can be found in various sections of:

+* :doc:`../installation-issues/index`.

 **Q**: Why when first request is made against a WSGI application does the Apache server process handling the request crash with a 'segmentation